What is the Chelsea Chop ?

 Plants suitable for the early Chelsea Chop: (May ) include: Asters, MonardaLavender, Nepeta, (Cat Mint) Echinacea purpurea, Artemisia, Sedum, Phlox, Helianthus, and Rudbeckia.

 Plants suitable to cut back to get a second flush of flowers: There are several Perennials plants suitable for chopping in July to encourage a second flush of flowers.
 In these cases cut after flowering, and feed.
 A second flush is not always successful, and the flowering will not be as strong.
-In each case just cut off the flower head stalk which have flowered to encourage side shoots.
+In each case, just cut off the flower head stalk, which has flowered to encourage side shoots.
 This is suitable for Hollyhock, Astrantia, DelphiniumDigitalis, Campanula, and Penstemon.

-Plants suitable to cut back because of poor foliage later in the season: There are some plants where it is a good idea to cut back to get new foliage and these plants can be cut back almost to the ground, again after flowering in July.
+Plants suitable to cut back because of poor foliage later in the season: There are some plants where it is a good idea to cut back to get new foliage.
+After they flower in July, cut back these plants almost to the ground.
 This is good where the foliage looks tatty and within 14-21 days new fresh foliage will shoot up which will look more attractive for the rest of the summer.
 This is suitable for Alchemilla mollisHardy Geranium (Cranesbill) and Salvia.

 Don't waste the cuttings; the Chelsea chop cuttings are ideal to be used to propagate new plants.
-The soft new growth which has been removed will make good cuttings and root very well.
+We can use the soft new growth that we removed as cuttings, and they will root very well.
 Sedum must be the easiest plants in the world to propagate by cuttings and to make new plants in this way.
 If you have one Sedum you shouldn't have to buy any more!

 It is good fun and worth experimenting with the Chelsea chop and cutting back some plants by a third, others just some individual stems by a third, or on the same plant cut some stems and not others.